Test your Nebari contribution

 .

-Testing your contribution by deploying Nebari on the cloud (AWS, GCP, Azure, and Digital Ocean) can consume a lot of time and resources.
+Testing your contribution by deploying Nebari on the cloud (AWS, GCP, and Azure) can consume a lot of time and resources.
 Always prefer local testing when possible.
 It will be easier to debug, may be quicker to deploy, and is likely to be less expensive.

 Automated CI tests with Cypress